Grand Turk Cruise Center

 The Space Race

-A little-known fact is the island of Grand Turk played a part in the 1962 Mercury Space Mission.
+A little-known fact: the island of Grand Turk played a part in the 1962 Mercury Space Mission.
 John Glenn’s first step on dry land after returning to Earth was on Grand Turk, and a U.S. Navy Base that was in operation on the island at the time, NAVFAC 104, helped in the recovery operations.

 There’s a memorial to John Glenn and the historic event at the Cruise Center, and the display features a statue, a replica of the Friendship Seven space capsule, and informative plaques.